 Scaling internationally isn’t easy, by any measure.
 You have to do your research, find new markets, secure financing (if necessary), collaborate with local partners, make an impression, and sell, sell, sell.
-And since roughly 80% of the world’s population is not made up of native English speakers, translating and localizing your website and marketing translation content is absolutely at the top of any savvy global business’ to-do list.
+And since roughly 80% of the world’s population is not made up of native speakers, translating and localizing your website and marketing translation content is absolutely at the top of any savvy global business’ to-do list.

 That being said, no brand, regardless of its size, is immune to bad localization.
-Even highly successful brands, like Pepsi, Starbucks, and Apple have made major localization mistakes – and paid the price.
+Even highly successful brands, like Pepsi, Starbucks, and Apple have made major localization errors – and paid the price.
 Pepsi generated the wrong meaning when translating its ‘Come alive with the Pepsi generation’ campaign, rubbing Chinese audiences the wrong way by promising that ‘Pepsi brings your relatives back from the dead.’

 Starbucks failed to localize the title of its beloved latte in Italy, leaving locals scratching their heads at the warm beverage with the naughty name.
-And Apple neglected to include umlauts, cedillas, accents, or other special characters on their keyboards, when expanding their market from the US to Europe, leaving millions of customers without the ability to use the company’s computer products in their native tongue.
+And Apple neglected to include umlauts, cedillas, accents, or other special characters on their keyboards, when expanding their market from the US to Europe, leaving millions of new customers without the ability to use the company’s computer products in their native tongue.

 How can your business succeed when going global?

 Learn to avoid these top 10 Common localization mistakes